antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 12) (2mn) Dependencies

+For now we saw two of the three type parameters of the Effect data-type.

-When it comes to Production-Ready Software, most of the time you need to integrate dependencies, such as a repository that communicates with some kind of database.
-The goal is to reduce coupling to these dependencies: `Program to an interface, not an implementation` -> DIP
+And as you know it comes to Production-Ready Software, most of the time you need to integrate dependencies,

+such as a repository that communicates with some kind of database.

-For now we saw two of the three type parameters.
-Effect makes these dependencies explicit by using the last type parameter.
+Effect makes these dependencies explicit by using the last type parameter and what's great about this is that dependencies listed there are only interfaces that act as a contract for such dependency.

-Effect helps us achieving decoupling using Dependency Inversion Principle
+In other words, Effect helps us achieving decoupling through the Dependency Inversion Principle.

+The goal is to reduce coupling to these dependencies: `Program to an interface, not an implementation`

 We can refer to these dependencies through tags, that are linked to a dedicated interface, and we can rely on these services by yielding these tags that offer an access over the service contract